samanthagunn/boredgamerz/server/README.md

 > returns the game meeting with matching id.
 >
 > GET <http://localhost:8080/bored-gamerz/api/game-meeting/me>,
-> returns all game meetings by a specific host.
+> returns all game meetings by you.
 >
 > DELETE <http://localhost:8080/bored-gamerz/api/game-meeting/{UUID}>,
 > deletes the game meeting with matching id.